ChristopherNeill/clirmgen/README.md

         ​
         ## Description
         ​
-        This is a program written in javascript invoked by node to create a readme for your project on the fly ​
+        this is a program written in javascript to creare a readme for your program on the fly ​
         ## Table of Contents
         * [Installation](#installation)